FractalFir/rustc_codegen_clr/README.md

 ```

 With this approach, the classes and APIs exposed to .NET can be easily used from other .NET languages, like F# or C#.
 The safety of this glue layer can be checked by the Rust compiler, which should make interop issues much less likely.

 ## C support

-While .NET is the main foccus of my work, this project can also be used to compile Rust to C, by setting the `C_MODE` enviroment flag to `1`.
+While .NET is the main focus of my work, this project can also be used to compile Rust to C, by setting the `C_MODE` enviroment flag to `1`.

 This may seem like a strange and unrelated feature, but the project was written in such a way that this is not only possible, but relatively easy.

 My representation of .NETs IR maps nicely to C, which means that I was able to add support for compiling Rust to C in 2-3K LOC.
 Almost all of the codebase is reused, with the C and .NET specific code only
 present in the very last stage of compilation.

-This means that, instead of having to maintain 2 separate projects, I can maintian one project.
+This means that, instead of having to maintain 2 separate projects, I can maintain one project.
 Bug fixes to the .NET side of things also fix C bugs.
 Because of that, the support for C in the project is almost as good as support for .NET

 ## Current state of the project